Skip to main content

 Secondly, I would have taken more care to prepare for the hike down.
 In hindsight, I realized I was too focused on successfully reaching the summit.
 Some planning for the climb down could have alleviated my uncomfortable descent.

 For more experienced hikers, the quieter trails may give you a more intimate experience.
 However, for the beginners amongst us, I would strongly advise the Yoshida trail.
 The year I hiked, there was at least one fatality that involved a hiker.
-Mt Fuji, while achievable for beginner-level hikers, is not to be taken lightly and requires appropriate training and preparation.
+Mount Fuji, while achievable for beginner-level hikers, is not to be taken lightly and requires appropriate training and preparation.

 Access to Mount Fuji